 Convenience reigns supreme and any brand that has relied on footfall knows it.
-The growing number of empty retail units in our malls and the increasing requirement for on-demand solutions have ultimately led to an overhaul of physical interactions between consumers and brands.
+The growing number of empty retail units on our high streets and the increasing requirement for on-demand solutions have ultimately led to an overhaul of physical interactions between consumers and brands.

-With the rise of the concept store-the reimagined customer-facing space with augmented reality (AR)- and AI-driven approaches to engagement and stock management-we have the potential for ultimate customer convenience and elevated brand experiences rolled into one.
+With the rise of the concept store - the reimagined customer-facing space with augmented reality (AR)- and Al-driven approaches to engagement and stock management - we have the potential for ultimate customer convenience and elevated brand experiences rolled into one.

-Samsung's Experience Stores80, for instance, immerse customers in a physical "About Us" story to sell the brand's personality as well as its products.
-Amazon Go stores81 are making lines and cashiers things of the past with graband-go-style purchases.
+Samsung's Experience Stores80, for instance, immerse customers in a physical 'About Us' story to sell the brand's personality as well as its products.

+Amazon Go stores81 are making queues and cashiers things of the past with grab-and-go-style purchases.
 Finally, Levi's is improving its conversion ratios with interactive digital wallscapes in fitting rooms.

-QR codes, cameras and motion sensors Early adopters of AI and AR discovered the hard way that this comes with its own are used to automatically process payments as well as stock replenishment, unique challenge: people inherently don't so it's reasonable to forecast that an trust intelligence of the artificial variety. engaging, inventory-free future is closer However, recent innovations indicate that than you might think for physical stores. humans and robots can and will coexist peacefully, but only if trust is woven into the fabric of every engagement.
+QR codes, cameras and motion sensors are used to automatically process payments as well as stock replenishment, so it's reasonable to forecast that an engaging, inventory-free future is closer than you might think for physical stores.

-Trust me, l'm a robot
+Trust me, I'm a robot

-Alongside the digitization of human experiences sits the humanization of digital experiences.
+Alongside the digitisation of human experiences sits the humanisation of digital experiences.